 The issue before the Court was whether the entire criminal proceedings can be said to have been vitiated in view of the second proviso to Section 14 of the SC/ ST (PoA) Act inserted with effect from January 26, 2016.
-The second proviso noted that Special Courts constituted under the Act shall have power to directly tale cognizance of the offences under the SC/ST (PoA) Act.
+The second proviso noted that Special Courts constituted under the Act shall have power to directly take cognizance of the offences under the SC/ST (PoA) Act.
 The Court held that the second proviso to Section 14 does not confer exclusive jurisdiction to the Special Court, as the proviso lacks the word "only".
-The proviso was added for the purpose of ensuring a speedy trial and does not vitiate the trial for a case the cognizance for which is taken by the Magistrate before it is committed to the Special Court.
-The Court also held that the High Court erred in guashing the charges under the IPC while dealing with the issue of S.14 of the SC/ST (PoA) Act.
+The proviso was added for the purpose of ensuring a speedy trial and does not vitiate the trial for a case the cognizance of which is taken by the Magistrate.
+The Court also held that the High Court erred in quashing the charges under the IPC while dealing with the issue of S.14 of the SC/ST (PoA) Act.

-Alongside its observations on which courts can take cognizance of offences under the SC/ST (PoA) Act, the Court also held that delay in filing cannot be used as a ground to quash a complaint under Section 482 CrPC, as it is an issue to be considered at the trial stage.
-The Court also held that where sanction is not taken under Section197, CrPC for prosecution of police officers, the High Court should direct the authority to take sanction and institute proceedings in cases of serious offences alleged, instead of quashing the criminal proceedings.
+Alongside its observations on which courts can take cognizance of offences under the SC/ST (PoA) Act, the Court also held that delay in filing cannot be used as a ground to guash a complaint under Section 482 CrPC, as it is an issue to be considered at the trial stage.
+Further, where sanction is not taken under Section 197 CrPC for the prosecution of a police officer, the High Court should direct the authority to take sanction and institute proceedings in cases of serious offences alleged, instead of quashing the criminal proceedings.